MattDEV02/MarketNexus/README.md

 - Responses may include JSON objects for asynchronous operations.
 - Error handling is implemented for operations that require specific conditions (e.g., user authorization, valid data).

-## Technologies and languages used 🧑‍💻
+## Technologies, Languages and Standards used 🧑‍💻

 |     *Name*     |   *Version*    |
 |:--------------:|:--------------:|